Are you accepting new clients?

 What are your therapy Intake fees?

-After your free (and optional) 10-minute consultation phone call with me we will schedule your intake session.
+Once we confirm fit and availability during your free 10-minute consultation phone call, we will schedule your intake session.
 This first scheduled meeting with me as an individual therapy client is 80-minutes and charged at $450.
 Relational (multi-person) intake sessions are 50-minutes and are also charged at $450.
 In these sessions we will begin a thorough diagnostic intake assessment process based on your goals, your experiences, and who (if anyone) is joining you for therapy.

 What are your therapy fees?